 Thank you for your interest in the Diversity and Inclusion Certificate Program (DICP).
 Due to an overwhelming response, registration is currently closed for Fall/Spring 2020-2021 sessions.
 Please reach out to Ashley May or Michael Vidal at email@example.com with any questions.

 Participants have two options to enroll in the program:

 - Option Two allows individuals who are not pursuing a certificate to enroll in sessions of interests periodically.
-This option does not include the added benefit of earning a recognized certificate.
+This option does not include the added benefit of priority registration and earning a recognized certificate.

 The sessions range from two to three hours and will be taught by various internal and external instructors in different formats.

 - You will need to provide registrant information then select a session you wish to attend.